britzl/broadsock/README.md

 Or point to the ZIP file of a [specific release](https://github.com/britzl/broadsock/releases).

 ## Usage
-The easiest way to get started with Broadsock is to add the ````broadsock/broadsock.go```` instance to a collection in your game and the use message passing to connect and register game objects:
+The easiest way to get started with Broadsock is to add the ````broadsock/broadsock.go```` instance to a collection in your game and then use message passing to connect and register game objects:

 	local BROADSOCK = msg.url("example:/broadsock#script")